ebroecker/canmatrix/README.md

 Formatspecific:
 * generate Busmaster Simulation out of .kcd will never work, because default-framedata missing

+* there are 2 commandline-options for dbc-files:
+  --dbcCharset=CHARSET
+	set charset for dbc-file
+  --dbcCommentCharset=CHARSET
+	set charset for comments in dbc-file

 For a Windows you need python and lxml library for python.
 I use "active python" and installed lxml-package from active